The 6 Different “From” Addresses Inside Every Email

 Example:

-This address is often managed by:
+This address is often controlled by:

 Example:

-Every email also contains a trail of server handoffs showing how it travelled across the internet.
+Every email contains a trail of server handoffs shown as multiple Received: lines.

-They show:
+They record:

 • Which server accepted the message